cmidgley/foodoc/README.md

 * Several style changes, including default color, hiding the document "kind" (README, CLASS, etc), and lots of style changes throughout.
 All can be overridden with personal stylesheets, and all have comments in the CSS files (except color changes)
 * Adds support for [Mermaid](https://mermaid-js.github.io/mermaid/#/) when `includeMermaid: true` is used.
 See [Mermaid](#Mermaid graphics drawings) for more information on configuration and use.
 * Adds support for automatically generating class diagrams based on classes and members when `includeClassDiagrams: true` is used.
+* Adds settings for how the access filter should default, using new options defaultFilterInherited, defaultFilterPublic, defaultFilterProtected, and defaultFilterPrivate.
+Default is protected and private unchecked.

 ### 0.0.9